Adolescent Anger Management Methods and Techniques for Teens, Parents and Caregivers

-And they're having those problems for very good reasons.
-It's your job to find out what those reasons are, so you can help them.
+They're having those anger problems for very good reasons.
+Find out (on this site) what those reasons are, and you can help them.

-Specific skills for adults to learn in parenting teenagers with anger management problems.
+• Skills for parenting teenagers with anger management problems.

-How adolescent rites of passage events can help the adolescents in your life to transition into adulthood.
+• How adolescent rites of passage events can help teens transition from childhood into adulthood.

 I hope you enjoyed that adolescent anger management video.
 Please contact us if you would like to have Dr. DeFoore speak to your school, church or organization.